chrisgrieser/obsidian-nothing/README.md

 **WAIT, before you stop reading: this plugin still has a real use case!** It allows you to disable system-hotkeys by mapping them to the `Nothing: Do Nothing` command.
-This way, you can for example disable the `⌘Q` hotkey on macOS, so you never quit Obsidian again!
+This way, you can for example disable the `⌘Q` hotkey on macOS, so you do not accidentally quit Obsidian.
 <img width="704" alt="Mapping cmd-q to 'nothing'" src="https://github.com/chrisgrieser/obsidian-nothing/assets/73286100/66b22076-5124-4b2e-81d3-c3e929562b95">

 ## Installation